sbarbett/pihole-ansible/roles/manage_proxmox_lxc_records/README.md

 # manage_local_records_lxc

-This role is designed to manage local DNS records (both A and AA) from Anisble Proxmox Inventory plugin on one or more Pi-hole instances.
+This role is designed to manage local DNS records (both A and AAAA) from Anisble Proxmox Inventory plugin on one or more Pi-hole instances.
 It iterates over a list of Pi-hole hosts and applies all changes from the Proxmox invenotry facts.

 ## Overview